Cappoquin House: Current house

 The current house was built in 1779.
 It is believed to have been designed by John Roberts, a noted Waterford architect.
 The building is a detached seven-bay two-storey over basement house surrounded by notable formal gardens and landscaped grounds which are open to the public.

 The house was burnt out on 19 February 1923 during the Civil War, but Sir John Keane, whose family had owned the house for generations, fully restored it as economically as possible using recycled materials and direct labour.
-He built a flat concrete roof using a technique developed by Waller known as nofrango.
+He built a flat concrete roof using a technique developed by James Hardress de Warrenne Waller known as Nofrango.
+In November 1973 during a dispute with tenants over ground rents, a milking parlour on the estate was destroyed by a 50 lb bomb.
+The Official IRA were believed to be responsible.

+Gardens

-The landscaped gardens are the work of Lady Olivia Keane who, after years of neglect following World War I, designed the grounds.
+The landscaped gardens are the work of Lady Olivia Keane who, after years of neglect following World War II, designed the grounds.
 There are some fine trees, Japanese cedars, maples and a southern beech, and a venerable oak that is included in Owen Johnson's Champion Trees of Britain and Ireland.
 Higher on the slopes are terraces with rhododendrons, azaleas, camellias and magnolias, and everywhere, fine views over the surrounding countryside.

+Visitor accommodation

+Since 2023 Cappoquin Estate has offered limited self-catering accommodation for guests, managed by Cappoquin Estate Hospitality: